 One of the first things that you have to do when you arrive in China is to register with the local police station.
 Normally you have 24 hours after your arrival to do it.
 If you are staying in a hotel or a university student residence, the hotel or university will do it for you.
 If this is not the case, you will have to do it yourself.

 While a few years ago, registering late wasn’t a problem, the tendency in the past years has been getting more and more strict when it comes to this regulation.
 Even though right now, registering late will just mean a written notice that you must sign promising not to do it again (under the threat of a fine), it is very likely that in the future, you should expect to pay a fine for each day of tardiness.

 To register, you just need your passport and rent contract or a copy of the property registration or the ID card of the property owner of the place in which you are staying.

-Both the Z1 and X1 visas (work visa and long-term study visa) have a validity of just one month.
+Both the Z1 (work visa) and X1 visas (long-term study visa) have a validity of just one month.
 During this time, you will have to exchange these visas for a residency permit.
 For this, you will need to:

 1) Undergo a medical exam in an authorized medical center.